 For most of these problems you will have to know how to remove the toilet in order to repair it.
 Fortunately, removing a toilet is a lot easier that you might think if you have never done it before.

 1. Shut off the water supply.
 First turn off the shutoff valve behind the toilet, then disconnect the water supply tube by turning the hexagonal bolt with a wrench.

 2. Take the rounded caps off of the base of the toilet; these cover the bolts by which the toilet is attached to the floor.

 3. Remove the hex nuts with a wrench.

 4. Lift the toilet off of the floor, by the tank not the bowl!
 If you are getting rid of the toilet, chuck it, otherwise put the unit down on a cloth or other form of protection for your floor.

 For the most part, toilet problems are fairly easy to fix, because toilets are, after all, just a fixture in your bathroom.
 It is the piping underneath the toilet that can be a real nightmare, and call for professional help, when something goes wrong.
 As previously stated, while you may be able to live with these problems, when putting your house up for sale in Mississauga or elsewhere, these problems can prove disasterous.
-You can be sure that any estate agent in Toronto will make sure all is working in their Oshawa homes for sale before showing them.
+You can be sure that any waterfront condos Toronto agent will make sure all is working in their Oshawa homes for sale before showing them.
 If you are living in an Etobicoke condo or apartment building, there may be someone on site who can help with any bathroom repairs.